Behind the Candelabra: Production

+Development on a Liberace biopic first began in 1999 when it was reported producer Cary Woods had acquired a spec script by Jason Friedberg and Aaron Seltzer.

 Director Steven Soderbergh first spoke with Michael Douglas about the idea of doing a Liberace film during the production of Traffic (2000), but had trouble figuring out an angle for it that would differentiate it from a traditional biopic.
 In the summer of 2008, Soderbergh contacted screenwriter Richard LaGravenese with the idea of adapting Scott Thorson's memoir Behind the Candelabra: My Life with Liberace.
 In September 2008, the project was officially announced with Matt Damon close to signing on to play Thorson and Douglas in talks to portray Liberace.

 The following year, Douglas officially signed on to play Liberace alongside Damon.
 The film spent several years in development while Soderbergh had difficulty securing funding, with Hollywood studios saying it was "too gay".
 During this time, Douglas and Damon remained adamant that they would appear in the film despite its lengthy development.
 Ultimately, the film was picked up by HBO Films and shot on a budget of $23 million over thirty days in 2012.

 While promoting the film, Soderbergh went on to explain that this would be his last directorial effort for the time being.
 It is also the last film to feature a musical score by composer Marvin Hamlisch, who died on August 6, 2012.

 Scenes set in Las Vegas were filmed at Zsa Zsa Gabor's mansion in Bel Air (interior and some exterior shots) and Siegfried & Roy's mansion in Las Vegas (driveway); Liberace's West Hollywood penthouse had been converted into an office space after his death, but the building's owner convinced the current occupants to temporarily relocate during filming, and the space was returned to Liberace's original design.
 Performances were filmed at the Las Vegas Hilton, where Liberace once had a residency.
-Production design was credited to Howard Cummings, and sets were decorated by Barbara Munch Cameron.
+Production designer was Howard Cummings, while set decorator was Barbara Munch Cameron.

 The pianos used in the film were also once owned by Liberace; one of the pianos used in the opening scenes had been purchased by Debbie Gibson at the 1988 estate sale.
 Michael Douglas' head was digitally composited onto the body of Philip Fortenberry for the piano playing performances.
 Fortenberry, who had entertained audiences at the Liberace Museum, stated the rings needed to be glued to his fingers: "These rings kept flopping around and clicking on the keys."